“West Portal in three days Mark? You’ve got to be kidding.”

 “We’re here,” I heard Mark say up ahead.
 Apart from hearing my husband or daughters say “I love you”, these felt like some of the best words I have ever heard in my life.
 Electric shock tingles were coursing across my left shoulder from the weight of my pack; the ball of my right foot felt bruised; my socks had bunched up at the front of both my boots causing discomfort; my hips felt very tender and I was, quite frankly, tired.

 We’d walked 27.4 muddy kilometres in 8 hrs 52 mins, within a total ten hour timespan.
-That’s a lot of work; but at last Mark’s words meant it was over for the day.
+That’s a lot of work and not much rest; but at last Mark’s words meant it was over for the day.
 It was still nice and light.
 It actually hurt to remove my pack from my aching shoulders, I was so stiff.
 Like wooden dolls we tottered down to the Cracroft River at the crossing where we were camped to admire its beauty and collect water for the next few meals.
 It was time to relax.

 This was to be the day on which we attempted the summit.
 I wasn’t confident of my own ability to do this, but it made me feel better to hear the other two say they were tired too.
 At least we’d be in a similar situation.
 However each of us felt as individuals, we were there to give this our best shot.
 I set small goals: it would be great to see Lake Rosanne; marvellous to reach the high point on Lucifer Ridge; amazing to walk across the Crags of Andromeda; and, well, let’s not get disappointed by thinking about that far-off, hideously high summit, buried in the clouds right now.
 One step at a time.

-We still had another hour and a half heading east before we began our climb proper.
+We still had another hour and a half along the flats before we began our climb proper.
 Over the Razorback Range we went, dropping into the squelching, muddy Arthur Plains, which we followed until beyond Strike Creek.
-We took the hypotenuse shortly after crossing it, heading up to the first high bump on the Lucifer Ridge, which jeered at us from above as its namesake would also no doubt do.
-The gradient was so steep that land was almost in our faces.
+We took the hypotenuse shortly after crossing it, heading up to the first high bump on the Lucifer Ridge, which jeered at us from above, as its namesake would also no doubt do.
+The gradient was so steep that the land was almost in our faces.
 We pulled on tufts of grass to yank ourselves up.
 Once my body started screaming, I led us on a kind of slaloming zigzag to lessen the severity a bit.

 With relief we crested a mini bump on the way to the one we wanted – some rocky wart – and took a two-minute breather before continuing on to meet the point where the vague pad from the longer ridge rose up to meet us.
 Every down was resented as it meant a loss of hard-earned altitude; every up endured with pain until we gave ourselves another tiny break to enjoy the view.
 We couldn’t rest for long, however, as our goal, although getting easier to see, was still a long way off.
 However, when the delightful Lake Rosanne appeared below us, we had to stop and admire her.
 We had a drink and muesli bar and took a time split at this point, as a pad came in on our right, coming to us from the lake.
 We’d done nearly two hours’ climbing since leaving Strike Ck.